KevinAutelitano/LCA4DHC/README.md

 # LCA4DHC
 *A Life Cycle Assessment data-driven tool for the evaluation of District Heating and Cooling networks*

-**“Measuring today, designing a sustainable heat for tomorrow.”**

 ---

 ## Project Goals

-LCA4DHC is a data-driven Life Cycle Assessment (LCA) tool designed to support the environmental evaluation of District Heating and Cooling (DHC) networks.
+LCA4DHC is a data-driven Life Cycle Assessment (LCA) tool designed to support the environmental evaluation of District Heating and Cooling Networks (DHCN).

-The main objectives of the tool are to:
+The tool aims to:

 - Evaluate the environmental impacts of heat and cooling supplied by DHC networks on a **life cycle basis**
 - Ensure compliance with **EPBD (Energy Performance of Buildings Directive, version 4)** requirements